lfurtkevicova/gislab-my-notes/docs/terms.rst

 Useful terms
 ************

-*AMD64, x86_64*
+*AMD64*
-   platform, the 64-bit version of the x86 instruction set, x86 means 32 bit OS
+   platform, the 64-bit version of the x86 instruction set, x86 means 32-bit OS

 *Ansible*
    an easy to use configuration management and orchestration tool, it is platform